-- Needed benefits: Carefully consider what benefits you are most likely to need; you may not need the most comprehensive plan. - Cost: Once you have decided which benefits you will need, shop for the policy that provides those benefits at the lowest cost.
+- Needed benefits: Carefully consider what benefits you are most likely to need; you may not need the most comprehensive plan.
+However, each individual must have his or her own Medigap policy. - Cost: Once you have decided which benefits you will need, shop for the policy that provides those benefits at the lowest cost.